makrai/notes/davidson67-logical-form-action-sent.md

 confusion that seemed to attach to the idea that sentences like (7) 'describe an event'.
-The difficulty was thac one wavered between thinking of the sentence as describing or referring to that one flight Amundsen made in May 1926, or as describing a kind ofevent, or perhaps as describing (potentially?) several.
-A5 von

-Wtight pointed out, any number of events might be described by a sentence like 'Brutus kissed Caesar.'
-This fog is dispelled in a way I find entirely persuasive by

-Reichenbach's proposal that ordinary action sentences have, in effect, an exist­ ential quantifier binding the action-variable. \'Qhen we were tempted into chinking a sentence like (7) describes a single evenr we were misled: it does not
+The difficulty was thac one wavered between thinking of the sentence as describing or referring to that one flight Amundsen made in May 1926, or as describing a kind of event, or perhaps as describing (potentially?) several.
+As von Wtight pointed out, any number of events might be described by a sentence like 'Brutus kissed Caesar.'
+This fog is dispelled in a way I find entirely persuasive by Reichenbach's proposal that ordinary action sentences have, in effect, an exist­ ential quantifier binding the action-variable. \'Qhen we were tempted into chinking a sentence like (7) describes a single evenr we were misled: it does not